EnCase: Company and Product Overview

 Guidance Software, and the Encase forensic tool, was originally created by Shawn H. McCreight.

 In 2002 EnCase Enterprise was released allowing the first network enabled digital forensic tool to be used in forensic, investigative, and security matters.

 In 2005 EnCase eDiscovery was released which further enabled the network abilities of EnCase to allow Identification, Collection, Preservation, and Analysis of ESI for Litigation and Investigative purposes.

 In 2007 EnCase AIRS (Automated Incident Response Suite) was released (now discontinued and evolved to EnCase Endpoint Security) to automate the scanning, documenting, and remediation abilities of EnCase Enterprise.
-Also in 2007 was the release of EnCase Information Assurance, EnCase Data Audit and Policy Enforcement (both also effectively integrated into EnCase Endpoint Security).
+In 2007, EnCase Information Assurance, EnCase Data Audit and Policy Enforcement (both also effectively integrated into EnCase Endpoint Security) were also released.

 In 2008 EnCase Cybersecurity was released which combined many of the tools and automation from previous security functions and streamlined the workflow of incident response.

-In 2015 EnCase Endpoint Security was released which was the evolution of Endpoint Security into a more user friendly web interface as well as further integration with many other security tools to further expedite and shorten the response time from an attack or event.
+In 2015 EnCase Endpoint Security was released which was the evolution of Endpoint Security into a more user-friendly web interface as well as further integration with many other security tools to further expedite and shorten the response time from an attack or event.

 In 2016 EnCase Enterprise needed a face lift and the distributed agent (formerly referred to as servlet) was given more abilities with the redesign into EnCase Endpoint Investigator.
 Also in 2016 the release of EnCase Risk Manager for data risk assessment, audit, DLP-like services, and compliance.

 In 2017 Guidance Software was acquired by OpenText, and the company name "Guidance Software" is no longer used.